prasannbarot/Urban_pulse/README.md

 # Urban Pulse - A Comprehensive ELT Data Science Project

 ## Overview
-Urban Pulse demonstrates a complete ELT (Extract, Load, Transform) pipeline where data from multiple sources—weather APIs, simulated sensors, and social media sentiment—is processed, loaded into a SQLite database, transformed into actionable insights (like an urban stress index), and finally visualized via a Streamlit dashboard.
+Urban Pulse demonstrates a complete ELT (Extract, Load, Transform) pipeline where data from Multiple sources—weather APIs, simulated sensors, and social media sentiment—are processed, loaded into a SQLite database, transformed into actionable insights (like an urban stress index), and finally visualized via a Streamlit dashboard.

 ## Repository Structure